What Is The Little Buddy Heater?

-Safety Warning: Always have a carbon monoxide alarm like this one (click to view on Amazon) in the area when using any indoor propane appliances.
+Safety Warning: Always have a in the area when using any indoor propane appliances.

 I’ve used Mr. Heater Buddy Heaters in my travel trailer while camping a bunch of times and have been nothing but impressed with them.
 They seem safer than other brands and I couldn’t wait to get my hands on the Little Buddy to see if it lived up to the hype.

 I finally took the plunge and purchased one a couple of weeks ago.
 The timing could not have been more perfect.
 January closed in and even though I’m fairly far south it still gets cold at night and I often wake up in the morning inside a nearly freezing trailer with no electricity to run the RV furnace.

 In this review, I’m going to go over the specifics of the Little Buddy Heater and include some tips and tricks to get the most out of it when camping.
 I’ve been using it for a while now to keep the main room in my large 32 foot travel trailer warm and so far I’ve been very impressed, but more on that later.

 You get two things when you purchase the Little Buddy.
 The small propane heater head and a plastic base you put a separately purchased 1 lb propane tank in.